withastro/roadmap/proposals/0027-content-collections.md

 # User-facing API breakdown

-As you might imagine, Content Schemas have a lot of moving parts.
+As you might imagine, Content Collections have a lot of moving parts.
 Let's detail each one:

 ## The `src/content/` directory